Google Page Experience Guide

 If you haven’t started optimizing your website for the Google Page Experience Guide, you’re already behind the competition – many of whom have spent several months preparing for this new Google update.

 In November 2020, Google confirmed that it would start factoring website user experience (UX) into Google Search.
-As a new Google ranking factor, the Google Page Experience Update is incorporating Core Web Vitals with existing user experience Google signals – including mobile-friendliness, Safe Browsing, HTTPS and no intrusive interstitials – to determine a web page’s Google usability, interactivity and Search ranking.
+As a new Google ranking factor, the Google Page Experience Update is incorporating Core Web Vitals with existing user experience Google signals – including mobile-friendliness, HTTPS and no intrusive interstitials – to determine a web page’s Google usability, interactivity and Search ranking.

 If you haven’t yet prepared, now is the time to do it: The overall optimization process for all the Google Page Experience ranking signals could take 15-40 days or more, depending on your site issues and the number of pages you are updating.
 Additionally, it often requires a 28-day turnaround to see the impact of the changes made in the process.
 According to the latest Page Experience update, you can expect any ranking changes to take effect on the second Tuesday of every month.